Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-09-02-dictionary-propagation.md

 ## What to try next, and what not to

 Not another hypothesis from reading.
-This path has now defeated reading three times in one day, and the technique which worked each time was bisection: `CrossingCostBenchmarks` found the thirty-two bytes by peeling one layer at a time until the arms disagreed.
+This path has now defeated reading four times in one day, and the technique which worked each time was bisection.

-One candidate is worth an arm rather than an argument. `ScopedObservableDictionaryQuery`'s constructor subscribes to the inner query's `PropertyChanged`, `CollectionChanged` and `DictionaryChanged` eagerly, and every dictionary query reaches a caller as one of these scopes.
-That is the condition which made the collection-side notification guard a no-op until `ScopedObservableCollectionQuery` was made lazy in `2026-09-01-notification-guard.md` — *"it is not that nothing is subscribed, it is that something always is."* An arm holding an unscoped query would settle whether the same is true here, and settle it without changing anything.
+The live candidate is the one this document's first draft wrongly dismissed. `ObservableDictionaryWhereQuery` keeps an `ObservableDictionary` as its storage and subscribes to five of its events in `OnInitialization` to learn what it changed and forward it; and `ScopedObservableDictionaryQuery`, which is what every caller actually holds, subscribes to the inner query's `PropertyChanged`, `CollectionChanged` and `DictionaryChanged` in its constructor.
+Between them, something is always listening at every level, so nothing is ever guarded — which is the collection side's position before `2026-09-01-notification-guard.md`, verbatim: *"it is not that nothing is subscribed, it is that something always is."*

+`ChangeEveryValueInAWhereQueryWithASubscriber` tests that by measurement rather than by argument.
+On the collection side a subscriber costs 72 bytes per flip more than no subscriber, because the scope there attaches lazily.
+If the dictionary scope attaches eagerly, adding a real subscriber should cost **nothing at all**, because the arguments are already being built for a scope nobody is listening to.
+Equal figures confirm the diagnosis; a rise refutes it.

+Whichever way it lands, the snapshot trap noted below applies to any fix. `ResultCollectionChanged` and `ResultDictionaryChanged` do not only forward — they call `DiscardSnapshots`.
+Detaching them when nothing is subscribed would leave `Keys`, `Values` and `GetEnumerator` serving stale snapshots.
+Snapshot invalidation has to move to the query's own mutation sites first; only then is lazy forwarding safe.